US Coins - Small Cents 1856 - 1958

-This page depicts only US Small Cents, the representatives of a few types (not all), that I dug up at various locations in the North-East USA.
+This page depicts all US Small Cents minted from 1856 through 1909, and includes their specifics, mintage records, key dates, coin values (in G-4 and EF-40 conditions) and images of a few types (not all) that were recovered at various locations in the North-East USA.

 FLYING EAGLE TYPE 1856 - 1858